Adding content to new site

 Based on initial conversations with content teams and program leaders, we anticipate that colleges will likely maintain webpages that explain their outreach, engagement, and Extension missions and link to relevant content.
 Some of these links can point to the new OSU Extension web presence, and some may point elsewhere.

-There’s no one-size-fits-all approach, so it’s important for content teams, our project team, program leaders, and college communicators and web teams to work together on a sustainable plan for content from the variety of sites in the OSU Extension web family.
+There’s no one-size-fits-all approach, so it’s important for content teams, our project team, program leaders, and college communicators and web teams to work together on a sustainable plan for content from the variety of sites in the OSU Extension web family

 No. Uploading and managing content in one central database does not mean that all content will need to be edited or reviewed centrally.

 In most cases, content will be live as soon as the person responsible for it adds it to the system.
 Some content that comes into the system from a feed (e.g., Extension Catalog publications) will be updated daily.
+Some articles will be copyedited by EESC after they are published to improve their web readability, and any significant revisions will be reviewed by content team leaders.

 Over time, content teams may develop their own workflows and review/approval processes.